jkingsman/ROMCopyEngine/README.md

 ## Command line option overview

-*This is basically availble via go run romcopyengine.go --help.*
+*This is basically availble via romcopyengine --help.*

 ### Source, destination, and their relationship